cioccarellia/ksprefs/README.md

 ### Save, Auto Save Policies & Commit Strategies
 A pending transaction is a change which is registered in-memory but not on the XML preference file.<br>
-To commit any pending transaction to the persistent XML storage, you can use `save()`.
+To commit any pending transaction to the persistent XML storage, you use `save()`.

 By default, `autoSave` is set to `AutoSavePolicy.AUTO`, and therefore changes are automatically synchronized with the underlying XML file, as with each `push()` call the value is directly committed and saved.
 Therefore, no pending transaction is created.

 However, if `autoSave` is turned off (`AutoSavePolicy.MANUAL`), `push()` will save the change in-memory, but won't write it to the XML file until `save()` is called.
 This way it will create a pending transaction which will be kept in-memory until a commit operation happens.

 Here is a table representing when values are saved, depending on the policy in use.

 | `AutoSavePolicy` | AUTO | MANUAL |
 |---------|--------------------|--------------------|
 | push()  | :white_check_mark: | :x: |